kubedb/docs/docs/guides/mssqlserver/pitr/archiver.md

 secret/mssqlserver-ca created
 ```

 Now, we are going to create an `Issuer` CR using the `mssqlserver-ca` secret that contains the ca-certificate we have just created.
-Below is the YAML of the `Issuer` cr that we are going to create,
+Below is the YAML of the `Issuer` CR that we are going to create,

 ```yaml
 apiVersion: cert-manager.io/v1